 Natalia re-joined Keystone in September 2013 as a Senior Consultant.
 Her work is focused on the design and implementation of Constituent Voice tools and services, specifically on the Keystone Performance Surveys.

 Kai Hopkins - Finance and Operations Manager

-After completing a degree in politics, Kai has worked in non-profit management for 6 years, guiding several organisations through periods of expansion.
+After completing a degree in politics, Kai has worked in non-profit management for 7 years, guiding several organisations through periods of expansion.
 Kai joined Keystone after 3 years as General Manager at Alliance magazine, the leading publication on international philanthropy and social investment, which is funded by trusts and foundations worldwide.
-Kai is entering the final year of an MBA focusing on charity management, and is responsible for all financial and operational matters at Keystone.
+Kai has an MBA focusing on charity management, and is responsible for all financial and operational matters at Keystone.

 Keystone has launched a separate blog site, which can be followed using Facebook, Twitter and email updates.